wso2/docs-is/en/docs/develop/customizing-login-pages-for-service-providers.md

 WSO2 Identity Server usually displays a default login page for all service provider applications that send authentication requests to it.
 WSO2 IS supports re-branding this login page according to your requirements for SAML2 SSO, OAuth, or OpenID Connect.

-The login pages and other pages, such as error and notification screens, of SAML SSO, OAuth, OpenID Connect, and Passive STS is located in the **authenticationendpoint** webapp file, which is found in the `<IS_HOME>/repository/deployment/server/webapps` directory.
+The login pages and other pages, such as error and notification screens, of SAML SSO, OAuth, OpenID Connect, and Passive STS are located in the **authenticationendpoint** webapp file, which is found in the `<IS_HOME>/repository/deployment/server/webapps` directory.